pra-navi/tp/docs/DeveloperGuide.md

 #### Design considerations

+**Aspect: How to create status of a Task:**

+* **Alternative 1:** Using String input to create a status.
+    * Pros: Simple to implement.
+Provides flexibility, allowing for dynamic input without changing code.
+    * Cons: Can lead to potential issues related to typos or inconsistent naming conventions.
+  Any string can be passed as a status, potentially resulting in invalid or unexpected states.<br/><br/>

+* **Alternative 2 (current choice):** Using an enum input to create a status.
+    * Pros: Provides a type-safe way to represent task statuses, ensuring that only valid status values can be used.
+If new status types are introduced, developers can easily update the TaskStatus enum, ensuring all usages are consistent
+    * Cons: More complex to implement.
+Require modifying the enum itself to add new status types, potentially leading to more extensive code changes <br/><br/>

 **Aspect: How to update the task status of a Task:**

 * **Alternative 1:** Directly change the status attribute of each task every time it is marked.
     * Pros: More memory-efficient
     * Cons: Not immutable.
 Can lead to challenges in testing and tracking task state changes over time <br/><br/>

 * **Alternative 2 (current choice):** Create a new task with same details and a done status every time it is marked.
     * Pros: Ensures immutability and preserves the history of task states, allowing for easy tracking of changes and maintaining a clear historical record of task statuses.
     * Cons: Incur a slight performance overhead, especially if the tasks contain a large amount of data, impacting the overall execution speed of the program. <br/><br/>

-**Aspect: How to parse task status when creating a Task:**

-* **Alternative 1:** Using String input to create a status.
-    * Pros: Simple to implement.
-Provides flexibility of status labels without changing code.
-    * Cons: Slower and less efficient.
-Can lead to potential issues related to typos or inconsistent naming conventions. <br/><br/>

-* **Alternative 2 (current choice):** Using an enum input to create a status.
-    * Pros: Provides a type-safe way to represent task statuses, ensuring that only valid status values can be used.
-    * Cons: Less flexible.
-If there's a need to introduce new status values dynamically without modifying the code, enums might not be the ideal choice. <br/><br/>

 <div style="page-break-after: always;"></div>